Kotlin/dokka/dokka-runners/runner-gradle-plugin/docs/DESIGN.md

 then calling just `dokkaBuild` in Gradle will call `dokkaBuild` in both root and submodules.
 Calling `:dokkaBuild` (prefixed with `:`) is what will call only the aggregated task.
 Calling `:dokkaBuild` (prefixed with `:`) in single-module projects will also work.
-The main issue here is that to build aggregated(multi-module) result we can't reuse results of `dokkaBuild` from submodules because `dokka` needs different kind of artifact built with `delayTemplateSubstitution=true`.
+The main issue here is that to build an aggregated (multi-module) result, we can't reuse results of `dokkaBuild` from submodules because `dokka` needs different kind of artefact built with `delayTemplateSubstitution=true`.
-And so when calling just `dokkaBuild` in multi-module tasks will cause to run following tasks (task names are subject to change):
+And so when calling just `dokkaBuild` in multi-module tasks will cause to run the following tasks (task names are subject to change):

 * `:submodule1:prepareDokkaModule` - used by root `dokkaBuild` task